Share a generic account without sharing passwords and without autologon

 Typical use of SSO by over 5 million employees

 Employees use a passwordless strong authentication method.
 After that, application passwords are automatically entered, on behalf of the employee, during application login prompts.
 This works either with web based, desktop as well as legacy applications without modifying them.
 Evidian gives an access to the applications to which the employee is entitled.
 And it transparently modifies and manages strong passwords for each application.
 An access log is centralized to facilitate audits, to know which employee uses which application and to meet regulatory constraints.

 Branch employees, sales staff in outlets, workers in manufacturing industry and others share a same PC in their Enterprise.
 They use a shared account with autologon to access the Windows session without password to save time.
 However, knowing who authenticated to the PC and at what time cannot be audited.
 Evidian with its multi-user desktop solves this problem with a fast user switching in a few seconds and a strong authentication method like a RFID badge to unlock the shared session.

 One user – using multiple PCs successively

 The day-to-day tasks of some employees may require them to move around within a site, such as doctors in a hospital, production managers at an industrial site, store vendors, and others.
 On each PC, they must log in to access their session and log out.
 As it takes time, an alternative solution must be found.
 Evidian offers a simple solution with a roaming session avoiding multiple login.

 One user – using multiple PCs at once

 Some employees need multiple PCs and monitors in order to work.
 These may include trading room workers, control room operators in industry, in transport, in video surveillance and others.
 It is unrealistic to ask these employees a multiple login to all PCs.
-Evidian offer a solution with a single login to multiple computers at once.
+Evidian offers a solution with a single login to multiple computers at once.